ElementsProject/lightning/doc/PLUGINS.md

      and should match the incoming funds in case we are the recipient.
  - `outgoing_cltv_value` determines what the CLTV value for the HTLC that we forward to the next hop should be.
+ - `total_msat` specifies the total amount to pay, if present.
+ - `payment_secret` specifies the payment secret (which the payer should have obtained from the invoice), if present.
  - `next_onion` is the fully processed onion that we should be sending to the next hop as part of the outgoing HTLC.
 Processed in this case means that we took the incoming onion, decrypted it, extracted the payload destined for